wosrediinanatour/dotfiles/README.md

 # dotfiles

-Dot files for VIM and TMUX - the foci are on
+Dotfiles for BASH, GIT, TMUX and VIM - the foci are on

  - minimized numbers of plug-ins /dependencies with maximum performance.